 Finally, what are your favorite writing and/or editing resources?

 I’m old school, so I’m of course going to lead off with Strunk and White’s Elements of Style.
-Given the field I’m in, though, I’ve found Mimi Zeiger’s Essentials of Writing Biomedical Research Papers (2nd Edition) to be extremely helpful.
+Given the field I’m in, though, I’ve found Mimi Zeiger’s Essentials of Writing Biomedical Research Papers (2nd ed.) to be extremely helpful.
 It’s definitely geared toward writers more than editors, but one of the crucial aspects of being a successful STM copyeditor is to possess a clear and holistic understanding of how research articles are written and assembled.
 It’s much easier to know what to look for as an editor and to foresee the ramifications of certain edits and queries if you have a firm understanding of the author’s goals and the requirements their publisher has asked them to fulfill.
 Zeiger’s book is an excellent introduction to the world of STM journal articles.

 Peter J. Olson, ELS, has been the Senior Copyediting Coordinator at Dartmouth Journal Services in Waterbury, Vermont, since 2001.
 He manages the journal copyediting services for several scientific, technical, and medical societies and publishers, including the American Academy of Pediatrics, the American Diabetes Association, and the National Academy of Sciences, and has developed publication style guides for several of these institutions.